romulloferreira/WebScraping_Twitter/README.md

 ## Results<a name="results"></a>

-The results are saved in the `Titanic_Dataset.ipynb` file in the repository.
+Change the twitter keys to see the results.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>